-The first line of the code determines that it is an HTML document.
+- <!DOCTYPE html>: This determines that it is an HTML document.

-The second line of the HTML document is opening of the html tag <html> and the last line is closing of the html tag </html>.
-HTML tag is the top most element and all the other tags and attributes are nested within these tag.
+- <html lang="en">: This is the opening of the html tag <html> and the last line is closing of the html tag </html>.
+This is the root element of the HTML document with the language attribute set to "en" (English).

-The standard HTML code follows lowercase tags because it is recommended by W3C (World Wide Web Consortium).
+The HTML code is not case-sensitive, meaning <html> and <HTML> are the same.
+Standard HTML code follows lowercase tags because it is recommended by the W3C (World Wide Web Consortium).